Oslandia/workshop-3d-itowns/0_Data/3_PointCloud.md

 # PointCloud

-In this section, we are going to talk about on how to load point cloud data in database thanks to PDAL and the pgpointcloud PostgreSQL extension.
+In this section, we are going to talk about how to load point cloud data in database thanks to PDAL and the pgpointcloud PostgreSQL extension.

+The size of the point cloud and the time it requires to import it all does not make it possible to realize the import during this session.
+Nevertheless, we will explain the steps needed to do it.

 ## LAS files